Cardiospasm

 What causes cardiospasm?

-Unknown, but possibly related to abnormal nerve function or muscle spasms.
+The exact cause is often unclear, but it may be related to abnormal nerve function or muscle contractions.

 How is cardiospasm diagnosed?